 Figure 1: Life expectancy in 184 countries stratified by country income group, 2000 - 2016

-increased from about 77 in 2000 to around 80 years old in 2016; the low income countries generally had the lowest life expectancy, which increased from around 50 to about 58 years old.
-The gap of life expectancy between high and low income countries had narrowed from 2000 to 2016.
-It was also to be noted that the variance of life expectancy in low and low-mid income countries were much higher than that in up-mid and high income countries.
+increased from about 77 in 2000 to around 80 years old in 2016; the low-income countries generally had the lowest life expectancy, which increased from around 50 to about 58 years old.
+The gap of life expectancy between high- and low-income countries narrowed from 2000 to 2016.
+It was also to be noted that the variance of life expectancy in low and low-mid income countries were much higher than that in up-mid and high-income countries.

-With regard to healthcare expenditure, it appeared that lower income countries had less government health expenditure as percent of GDP, more private health expenditure and OOP payments as percent of GDP, compared to higher income countries.
-In terms of financing arrangement, higher income countries had higher percent of compulsory financing arrangements and compulsory health insurance as percent of current health expenditure.
-Compared to low-mid and up-mid income countries, high and low income countries had less population but more current health expenditure as percent of GDP.
+Regarding healthcare expenditure, it appeared that lower income countries had less government health expenditure as percent of GDP, more private health expenditure, and OOP payments as percent of GDP, compared to higher income countries.
+In terms of financing arrangement, higher income countries had a higher percent of compulsory financing arrangements and compulsory health insurance as percent of current health expenditure.
+Compared to low-mid and up-mid income countries, high- and low-income countries had smaller populations but more current health expenditure as percent of GDP.

 Potential life expectancy gain by compulsory health insurance